CULTURE INCORPORATED

 - grounded, practical and human

-I ask the questions that don’t always get airtime, translate complex dynamics into clear insight, and help groups have the conversations that move things forward – without turning the work into therapy or theatre.
+We ask the questions that don’t always get airtime, translate complex dynamics into clear insight, and help groups have the conversations that move things forward – without turning the work into therapy or theatre.

-What guides my approach
+What guides OUR approach

-I’m interested in how work actually gets done, not how organisations wish it worked on paper.
+We’re interested in how work actually gets done, not how organisations wish it worked on paper.

 That means paying close attention to: